LucasCharb/Data_Project/README.md

 # Data_Project
 # Analysis of Ideological Polarization and Disinformation on Social Networks

-Team members :
+Team members : *Inès Menchero Garcia, Patricia Lidia Sanchez Rodriguez, Lucas Charbonnier, Ambre Bissiriex.*

 The objective of this project is first to detect potential misinformation by training on the “PHEME Rumour and Stance Classification Dataset”.
-Then we will link this disinformation with the political party of the tweet’s writer by using our pretrained model on the “POLITiCES 2023: Analysis of political discourse on Twitter” dataset.
+Then we will link this data on disinformation with data on ideological polarization, to learn more about the potential relations between the two.

 # 1. Exploratory Analysis of the Dataset :
 We used the PHEME Rumour and Stance Classification Dataset for training.